jgraham0325/land-register-api-docs/docs/api-documentation/V1.19/index.md

   <li>The <code>POST /permits/csv</code> endpoint will now generate a CSV that will include the following new columns: <code>actual_start_date</code>, <code>actual_end_date</code>, <code>revoke_reason</code> and <code>reasonable_period_end_date</code></li>
   <li>The <code>POST /fees/csv</code> endpoint will now generate a CSV that will include a new <code>Area</code> column</li>
 </ol>

-Updated Reporting API with the following changes:
-{: .govuk-body}

-The <code>GET /*/csv</code> endpoints which were deprecated in V1.12 have been completely removed.
-All CSV exporting is available via the Data Export API.
-This applies to CSV exports for Permits, Fees, FPNs, Inspections and Forward plans.
-{: .govuk-body}

 Version 1.18 (19/03/2020):
 {: .govuk-heading-s}